Direct Line magazine

 The longer you inhale carbon monoxide, the worse your symptoms will be.
 It could also lead to unconsciousness, organ and neurological damage, and eventual death.

-If you or your family members (including pets) are showing any symptoms, get out of the house as soon as you can and call an emergency plumber to shut off the gas and locate the cause.
+If you or your family members (including pets) are showing any symptoms, get out of the house as soon as you can.
+Then call an emergency plumber to shut off the gas and locate the cause.
 You should also go to the doctor or hospital and tell them you suspect you have suffered carbon monoxide poisoning.

 Common causes of carbon monoxide poisoning in the home